Broadgate and Riverside

-Construction of the new flood defences from Liverpool Road Bridge down towards 17 Riverside is now complete.
+Construction of the new flood defences along Broadgate and Riverside are largely complete, with only a small section near the New Continental remaining.
 The new defences are mostly pre-cast concrete wall panels with some in-situ concrete walls—these are the sections near the Gas Pipe Bridge where the concrete has been carved and painted to blend into the existing sandstone walls.
 Additionally, near Penwortham Old Bridge, stonemasons have ‘tied in’ the flood defences with new sandstone.

 Broadgate Gardens has also been refurbished as part of the Scheme.